eduardz1/Master-Thesis/chapters/sota.typ

 = Numerical Simulations of Wave Propagation <numerical-prop>

 The study of the propagation of waves in a medium is a well established field, the solutions of what are known as the _wave equations_ serve as the basis for many applications in a plethora of different fields such as Earth imaging, medical imaging or non-destructive testing.
 In the field of seismology, many challenging problems are still open, such as the study of earthquakes and their prediction.
 In this field, both the simulation of the wave propagation and the reconstruction of the medium properties are of great interest.
-The @HAWEN software that we use in this report is a library that is designed to solve the wave equation in the frequency domain and treat the quantitative inverse problem for the reconstruction of physical properties from wave measurements.
+The @HAWEN:short software that we use in this report is a library that is designed to solve the wave equation in the frequency domain and treat the quantitative inverse problem for the reconstruction of physical properties from wave measurements.
 In @hawen-chapter we will give a brief overview of the software and its capabilities.
-In @hdg-section we will talk about the Hybridizable Discontinuous Galerkin (@HDG) method that is used to solve the problem efficiently and in a scalable manner in the software.
+In @hdg-section we will talk about the @HDG method that is used to solve the problem efficiently and in a scalable manner in the software.
 This method will serve as the basis for the performance analysis in this work, where we will try to improve the speed of the solution of the wave equation by tackling the bottlenecks in the @HDG pipeline.

 == The HAWEN Open-source Software <hawen-chapter>